 My card measures 5″ across and 7″ long.
 I used the Cricut to cut out the card and the letters, but you don’t have to do that, I’ll tell you how in a bit.

 First of all you need to make your card.

-Cut out that piece and fold it in half.
+Cut out that piece and fold it so you have 7″ length in the back and 5″ in the front.
 To make it look professional run a bone folder or the edge of a credit card along the fold.
 This gives you a nice crisp fold.

 Now cut (2) 6″ strips of thin ribbon.
 Glue one strip on across the 2″ piece of card stock about 1/4″ from the top edge.
 Glue the other strip across the card section about 1/4″ from the bottom.